MediatedCommunications/Mime-Detective/README.md

 Mime-Detective is a blazing-fast, low-memory file type detector for .NET.
 It uses Magic-Number and Magic-Word signatures to accurately identify over 14,000 different file variants by analyzing a raw stream or array of bytes.
+It also allows you to easily convert between file extensions and mime types.

 ## Installing from Nuget
 ```